 First Year.-Class I.-Jelly, Parke, Conroy, Wallace, Gould, Ford; Morgan and Weibel, equal; Wickenden; Cann and Jordan and Stewart, equal.
-Class II.-Brooks, Pick; Doell and Way equal; Dionne, Hastings, Tucker; Doran and Rose and Scott (W. O. C.), equal; Timmerman; Fox and Weinstein, equal; McKay; Bullard (L. F.) and Pim and Travis and Vessot, equal; Dörken; Hardtman and Lester and Wilson (F. R.) and Winfield, equal; Paddon and Woodward, equal.
-Class III.-Bowie and White, equal; Black and Creaghan and Levin and Morphy and Wait, equal; Copping and Parsons (E. A.) and Purcell and Shapter, equal; Emmons and Kay, equal; Bourret and Jeffrey and Kelly and McLean (A. C.) and Marson and Morrisette and Parker and Williams (L. F.), equal; Hulburd and McDonald, equal; Camp and Harris, equal; Larin and Williams (J. A.), equal; Austin and Carter, equal; Farley and Fraser, equal; Bissett and Drewry and Fowler, equal; Bush and Whitley, equal; Hale and Kalem and Lake and McLellan and Parsons (F. S.), equal; Blachford and Gillie and Harvey, equal; Benett (C. M.) and Bullard (R. J.) and Cameron and Coughlan and Foster and Louttit and Morrison and Nutter and Rankine and Shaw and Weart, equal.
+Class II.-Brooks, Pick; Doell and Way equal; Dionne, Hastings, Tucker; Doran and Rose and Scott (W. O. C.), equal; Timmerman; Fox and Weinstein, equal; McKay; Bullard (L. F.) and Pim and Travis and Vessot, equal; McKay; Bullard (L. F.) and Pim and Travis and Vessot, equal; Dörken; Hardtman and Lester and Wilson (F. R.) and Winfield, equal; Paddon and Woodward, equal.
+Class III.-Bowie and White, equal; Black and Creaghan and Levin and Morphy and Wait, equal; Copping and Parsons (E. A.) and Purcell and Shapter, equal; Copping and Marson and Morrisette and Parker and Williams (L. F.), equal; Hulburd and McDonald, equal; Camp and Harris, equal; Larin and Williams (J. A.), equal; Austin and Carter, equal; Farley and Fraser, equal; Blasett and Drewry and Fowler, equal; Bash and Whitley, equal; Hale and Kalem and Lake and McLellan and Parsons (F. S.), equal; Blachford and Gillie and Harvey, equal; Benett (C. M.) and Bullard (R. J.) and Cameron and Coughlan and Foster and Louttit and Morrison and Nutter and Rankine and Shaw and Weart, equal.